 The bank which was to become Coutts &Co, was originally a goldsmith-banker’s shop.
-It was formed in 1692 by a young Scots goldsmith-banker, John Campbell of Lundie, Scotland.
+It was formed in 1692 by a young, Scot goldsmith-banker called John Campbell of Lundie, Scotland.
 He set up a business in London under a sign of the Three Crowns (as was customary in the days before street numbers).
 The Coutts logo today still has the three crowns with its headquarters still in London.

 - Breaches of money laundering rules

 In March 2013, Coutts was fined £8.75m for breaches of money laundering rules after 3 years of ‘serious’ and ‘systemic’ problems in handing affairs of customers vulnerable to corruption because of their political links.
 Yikes.
 Aint nobody got time for that.
-As a result, the FSA (Financial Services Authority) fined Coutts becauuse of an “unacceptable risk” that the bank could have been handling the proceeds of crime for a 3 year perioud after failing to properly deal with customers classifed as “politically exposed persons.”
-I do wonder if all of their assets were exposed as well?
-Please know that I am talking about money here, as my parents read this blog.
-Yup.
+As a result, the FSA (Financial Services Authority) fined Coutts because of an “unacceptable risk” that the bank could have been handling the proceeds of crime for a 3 year perioud after failing to properly deal with customers classifed as “politically exposed persons.”

 - Mis-selling of AIG savings product